 The number of sessions needed depends on the type of treatment selected.
 Radiation therapy is available at multiple locations for the convenience of our patients.

 This is the most common radiation treatment.
 It is delivered by a machine called a linear accelerator, or linac.
 It delivers short, targeted bursts of X-rays to the cancer.
 The Swedish Cancer Institute uses the latest technology to precisely target breast cancer and minimize radiation to normal tissue.

 For patients with cancer in the left breast, we can minimize the radiation to the heart by incorporating the Active Breathing Coordinator, or ABC, with external beam radiation.

 Each treatment session usually is about 30 minutes.
-Most patients will undergo treatment five days a week for six to eight weeks.
+Most patients will undergo treatment five days a week for about four weeks.
 Common side effects include fatigue and skin tenderness.

 Accelerated partial breast irradiation (APBI), commonly known as brachytherapy, is a method of delivering radiation directly to the surgical cavity to kill any remaining cancer cells and treat the tissue immediately adjacent to where the cancer has been removed.

 Accelerated partial breast irradiation therapy using external beam techniques also may be suitable for some patients.

 At the Swedish Cancer Institute, our highly-skilled breast oncologists continue to gain recognition as top doctors in the Seattle area.
 They are experts in the most advanced therapies for breast cancer, including chemotherapy, hormone therapy and immunotherapy.